centrefornetzero/domestic-heating-data/README.md

 Complex models should be broken up into intermediate models in `<project>/intermediate/`.

-## Development and Production Environments
+## Development and production environments

 We have two data warehouse environments: development and production.
 These are separate Google Cloud projects.